JuliaLang/julia/doc/src/manual/parallel-computing.md

 [`@async`](@ref) is similar to [`@spawn`](@ref), but only runs tasks on the local process.
 We use it to create a "feeder" task for each process.
-Each task picks the next index that needs to be computed, then waits for its process to finish, then repeats until we run out of indexes.
+Each task picks the next index that needs to be computed, then waits for its process to finish, then repeats until we run out of indices.
 Note that the feeder tasks do not begin to execute until the main task reaches the end of the [`@sync`](@ref) block, at which point it surrenders control and waits for all the local tasks to complete before returning from the function.
 The feeder tasks are able to share state via `nextidx` because